dan-r-mount/sport-court-booker/README.md

 The system runs automatically at the following times:

 ### Saturday Bookings
 - Runs at 11:00 PM UTC Friday (12:00 AM BST/GMT Saturday)
-- User 1: Books a court for 11 AM (two weeks ahead)
-- User 2: Books a court for 12 PM (two weeks ahead)
+- Attempts 11:00 first; if unavailable, attempts 12:00.
+At most one booking is made.

 ## System Design